minio/docs/source/administration/object-management/transition-objects-to-s3.rst

        Omit this value to use the default storage class for the bucket.
        Specifying this value overrides the bucket storage class.

-       See :s3-docs:`Using Amazon S3 storage classes <storage-class-intro.html>`
+       For more information, see :s3-docs:`Using Amazon S3 storage classes <storage-class-intro.html>`.

    * - :mc-cmd:`REGION <mc ilm tier add --region>`
      - The AWS S3 region of the specified ``BUCKET``.
 You can safely omit this